 What Replit costs

 You can start completely free, which is exactly what I did.
-Once your bot needs to run live and around the clock, you'll want a paid plan for the always-on hosting and the heavier AI Agent usage.
+Once your bot needs to run live and around the clock, you'll want a paid plan for the always-on hosting and the heavier AI Agent use.
 Here's the honest lay of the land:

 | Plan | Price (approx.) | What you get | Best for |